 Ahm…!
 You can’t play football without players right.
 And if you want to win the game, you should have good ones, especially the one’s who never stop going after the ball.

 So where is the project manager in this phase then?

 Project manager is right there in the front leading the team to victory.
 He/She can either be a coach who instructs the team or a captain who plays along with the team.
 I basically prefer the captain as you would understand the team better when you play along with them.
 And these project managers should always be concerned about satisfaction of the team because you would always want the team to stay in unity and play in their best shape.

 And finally, the project execution is all done and it’s time for relaxation.
 Well not yet actually!
 We still have one phase more to cover.
 We now would be having some backed up or planned time we have with us from the project plan if all went well.
 We utilize this time to check if everything went well.
 This is also the phase where you deliver the project to the client and get a sign off.

 Well its not over yet.
 We should get a few details from the client.
 One important thing is feedback’s and suggestions which would be the cement to building the pillars for the next project.

 So, then it’s over, we tell a bye and sign of, right?

-Not necessarily, we could always establish a relationship with the client, so that he/she stays connected and when we are of further requirement we could rush to his/her doorsteps fast.
-And we could always arrange a lunch/dinner with the team to celebrate the final sign off of the project.
+Not necessarily, we could always establish a relation with client, so that he/she stays connected and when we are of further requirement we could rush to his/her doorsteps fast.
+And we could always arrange a lunch / dinner with the team to celebrate the final sign off of the project.
 This would ensure that the players are ready to join us in the next match.
 If players or client becomes unsatisfied we may not have a match to play with players or players to play a match.

 All these three pillars are equally important and it is always necessary to strengthen this pillar with right materials time to time.

 Now that you know my view of project management.
-I have a request to make, I am in the phase of learning like all of you and would love to hear your part of the story as well so that I could improve along with you.
+I have a request to make, I am in phase of learning as all of you and would love to hear your part of the story as well, so that I could improve along with you.